How to Feel More Comfortable in Your Own Skin

 Where the Discomfort Comes From

 Most women who feel chronically uncomfortable in their own skin did not arrive there on their own.
-The discomfort was taught — through the accumulated messages of a culture that told them their bodies needed to be managed, their personalities needed to be softened, their ambitions needed to be tempered, their needs needed to be smaller.
+The discomfort was taught — through the accumulated messages of a culture that told them their personalities needed to be softened, their ambitions needed to be tempered, their needs needed to be smaller.

-It was taught through comparison — to an edited, curated standard that no one actually meets, including the people who appear to meet it.
-Through the raised eyebrow at too much enthusiasm, or too little restraint, or too confident an opinion.
+It was taught through comparison — to a curated standard that no one actually meets, including the people who appear to meet it.
+Through the raised eyebrow at too much enthusiasm.
 Through the years of absorbing the message that your natural state requires adjustment before it is acceptable.

 The discomfort, in other words, is not a reflection of who you actually are.
 It is a reflection of how much of that outside noise you have internalised.